+Business

+TITLE OF COURSE: Entrepreneurship (with Young Enterprise/

+Business Start-Up) (BMAI009)

+LEVEL: I

-Business TITLE OF COURSE: Entrepreneurship (with Young Enterprise/ Business Start-Up) LEVEL: I CREDIT VALUE: 15 CONTACT TUTOR: Dr Tony Bradley TUTOR'S EMAIL: bradlet@hope.ac.uk SYNOPSIS: This course looks at the nature of entrepreneurship.
+CREDIT VALUE: 15

+CONTACT TUTOR: Dr Tony Bradley TUTOR'S EMAIL: bradlet@hope.ac.uk

+SYNOPSIS: This course looks at the nature of entrepreneurship.
 Students will explore and understand business formation processes.
 Legal, financial and team-work issues involved in the setting-up of a business will be studied along with initial strategic, project and operations management necessary for a business start-up.
 Students will apply their business knowledge and skills to set up their own Young Enterprise project and undertake initial trading.
 They will then evaluate the first phase of this business start-up.

-ASSESSMENT: 3,000 word report of business start-up management.
+ASSESSMENT: 1,000 word report of business start-up management.

+Plus 2000 word investment proposal.